 Please Note: This is a collection of ideas used by myself and other cyclists, but humans have a bad habit of confusing being lucky with being right.
 Just because it “worked” for someone else — they do it and their bike hasn’t been stolen yet — doesn’t mean it’s guaranteed to always work for you.
 As with all things bike travel related, use the following advice at your own risk and apply a healthy dose of common sense.

 digital help with planning, riding, and problem solving

 Trust the Universe?

-When someone asks about bike locks for touring in an online discussion group, there’s always one person who insists we shouldn’t worry about it.
+When someone asks about bike locks for bikepacking in an online discussion group, there’s always one person who insists we shouldn’t worry about it.
 “I’ve been touring for 20 years and never lock my bike and nothing has ever been stolen,” they’ll say.
 “Most people are honest.
 Don’t be so paranoid.”

 Know Your Location